rapidminer/rapidminer-language-pack-template/README.md

 8. Build and install your extension by executing the _installExtension_ Gradle task

 9. Start RapidMiner Studio and check whether your extension has been loaded and change the language setting to check your translation after a restart

+### Notes and limitations
+* Not all extensions have proper i18n; e.g. Auto Model/Turbo Prep have a lot of hard coded text
+* New HTML views might not allow translations
+* Operator help xmls cannot be translated at the current state (9.7)
+* Tutorials and Templates cannot be translated at the current state (9.7)
+* _Open Sans_ is the hard coded font in several places.
+Since this font does not include all UTF8 characters, users would need a modified font installed